-- You can download the UPSC 2018 Marksheet for Prelims, Mains and Interview when they are available on the official website in May-June 2019
+Note: You can download the UPSC Marksheet 2019 for Prelims, Mains and Interview when it will be available on the official website – https://upsconline.nic.in/

 Doubt 2 – I gave the UPSC Prelims 2018 and qualified for the Mains 2018.
 However, I could not clear the Mains, when can I see my Prelims and Mains marksheet?

 Ans – As mentioned above, the marksheet for prelims (for both successful and unsuccessful candidates) will be released after the Final Result (after the interview) for that exam year is declared.
-So, you can see your Prelims 2018 marks in May-June 2019.
+So, you can see your Prelims 2019 marks in November/December 2020.

 Doubt 3 – UPSC has released the Prelims marks.
 Where and how can I access them?

-Ans – The official websites (upsc.gov.in and upsconline.nic.in) will have links to access the marks if they have been declared.
-No marks for UPSC 2018 will be declared as of now (January 2019) as the exam process is still underway.
-However, UPSC 2017 results were out last year (2018), so those marksheets are available.
+Ans – The official website of the UPSC will have links to access the marks if they have been declared.
+No marks for UPSC 2019 will be declared as of now (1st August 2020) as the process of UPSC Interview 2019 has recently gotten over on 30th July 2020.
+However, UPSC 2018 results were out last year (2019), so those mark sheets are available.
 Below is an example to illustrate how you can check your marks:

 - First check the official website (either upsc.gov.in or upsconline.nic.in).
 You will then reach the page shown below in the image.

 - Enter Your UPSC Civil Services Preliminary Exam 2017 Roll Number.